Frequently Asked Questions

 The Process:

-- Sign union cards: A majority of temporary lifeguards sign authorization cards
+- Sign union cards: A majority of temporary aquatics staff sign authorization cards

 - Request recognition: We formally ask the City to recognize our union